20 August 2019

 Curates in IME phase 2

-The Revd Canon Dr Simon Taylor, Director of Curate Training, is responsible for the training of Curates and their Training Priests in the Diocese of Derby.
+The Director of Mission and Ministry, the Revd Canon Matt Barnes, is currently responsible for the training of Curates and their Training Priests in the Diocese of Derby.

 The Curacy Handbook contains useful information for both Curates and their Training Incumbents along with the training programmes for each.
 It is updated each Petertide.